Kosovo passport

-Before the introduction of the new national passports, travel documents were issued by the United Nations administration with a maximum validity of 2 years.
-Those travel documents ceased being issued in 2008, with the remaining documents valid until 2010.
+The passport costs €30, or €15 for retirees, and is valid for up to 10 years for adults and 5 years for minors.

 Biometric passport

 The Kosovo biometric passport has been issued since 31 October 2011.
 In May 2011, the Ministry of Interior announced that biometric passports would be issued in the summer of 2011 after the winning firm is chosen and awarded the production of the passports.

-Types

-There are four types of passports: Ordinary, Official, Diplomatic and Travel Document.
-An application fee of €25 is required.